SpotLight: Shadow-Guided Object Relighting via Diffusion

 \subsection{Blending shadows with the background}

-Provided a user defined shadow mask ($\mathbf{m}_{\text{shw}}$), we first need to ensure that the diffusion model will properly blend the shadow in its final render.
-To achieve a perceptually pleasing shadow, we take inspiration from Blended Latent Diffusion~\cite{avrahami2023blendedlatent} to progressively blend the noisy latents $\mathbf{z}_t$ at time $t$ with a noised VAE-encoded image which contains the shadows composited over the image, $\mathbf{g}$.
-In practice, we obtain $\mathbf{g}$ by compositing the object albedo and the shadow on the background.
-The update made at each timestep to incorporate the desired shadow latents is therefore
+Provided the guiding shadow $\mathbf{m}_{\text{shw}}$, we first need to ensure that the diffusion model will properly blend the shadow with the background.
+We take inspiration from Blended Latent Diffusion~\cite{avrahami2023blendedlatent} to progressively blend the noisy latents $\mathbf{z}_t$ at time $t$ with a noised VAE-encoded image which contains the shadow roughly composited over the image, $\mathbf{g}$.
+In practice, we obtain $\mathbf{g}$ by compositing the object albedo and the guiding shadow on the background.
+The update made at each timestep to incorporate the desired shadow latents is

-where $\beta=0.05$ is the shadow latent weight and $\mathbf{m}_{\text{shw},\downarrow}$ is the shadow mask, first dilated by a square $33\times33$ kernel to maintain the desired shadow softness on the edges, then bilinearly downsampled to the latent resolution ($64\times64$).
+where $\beta=0.05$ is the shadow latent weight and $\mathbf{m}_{\text{shw},\downarrow}$ is the shadow mask, bilinearly downsampled to the latent resolution ($64\times64$), with the edge opacity increased and dilated to maintain the desired shadow softness (see supp. for details).
 Noise is added to the encoded composite using the DDIM~\cite{song2020denoising} noise scheduler.
 Different from \cite{avrahami2023blendedlatent}, we do not use the slow test-time decoder optimization nor the progressive mask shrinking steps.